 B.A., Stanford University

 Family Law, Contracts, Adoption in Law and Literature

-Nature, Nurture, Narrative, Law: Oliver Twist, the Wellesley Case, and the Victorian Anxiety About Parentage (forthcoming, Nineteenth-Century Literature); selected for 2013 Law & Humanities Junior Scholars Workshop.
+Nature, Nurture, Narrative, Law: Oliver Twist, the Wellesley Case, and the Victorian Anxiety About Parentage (Nineteenth-Century Literature); selected for 2013 Law & Humanities Junior Scholars Workshop.

 Contractualizing Custody, 83 Fordham L. Rev. 67 (2014)

 Beyond Family Law, 63 Case W. Res.
 L. Rev. 293 (2012)

 A Family Law Perspective on Parental Incarceration, 50 Fam.
 Ct.
 Rev. 228 (2012)

 The Legal Regulation of Gay and Lesbian Families as Interstate Immigration Law, 65 Vand.
 L. Rev. En Banc 11 (2012)

 Rethinking Parental Incarceration, 82 U. Colo.
 L. Rev. 793 (2011)

 Childhood and the Limits of Contract, 21 Yale J.L. & Human.
 37 (2009)